newfiesoft/my-style-anytime/README.md

 At the same time, you can do responsive design on the same CSS file rule.

-From version <b>1.2.0</b> From now on, as part of this plugin, CSS rules will integrate other additional independent WordPress plugin user rules such as at this moment [WooCommerce](https://wordpress.org/plugins/woocommerce/), [Loco Translate](https://wordpress.org/plugins/loco-translate/), [Yoast SEOt](https://wordpress.org/plugins/wordpress-seo/), [YITH WooCommerce Affiliates](https://wordpress.org/plugins/yith-woocommerce-affiliates/).
+From now on, as part of this plugin, CSS rules will integrate other additional independent WordPress plugin user rules such as at this moment [WooCommerce](https://wordpress.org/plugins/woocommerce/), [Loco Translate](https://wordpress.org/plugins/loco-translate/), [Yoast SEOt](https://wordpress.org/plugins/wordpress-seo/), [YITH WooCommerce Affiliates](https://wordpress.org/plugins/yith-woocommerce-affiliates/), and if you have any suggestions please post inside the support topic [Suggest a plugin that adds his role inside users](https://wordpress.org/support/topic/suggest-a-plugin-that-adds-his-role-inside-users/).

 ## Features